RO-Grigorie-Vlad/JS-quiz-app/README.md

 - Since this is a JS-only application, the data (accounts created, scores on quizes etc.) lives as long as the page does.
 Therefor, **any page refresh will result in the data being lost**.
 - Can't any promises that the Bootstrap 3 css will work for very old browsers.

+## Future (possible) updates

+- More quizes
+- More questions for each quiz

 ## Contact

 - Email : vlad_grigorie@yahoo.com